Pyrdacor/Ambermoon-Advanced/README.md

 Ambermoon Advanced is an inofficial extension of Ambermoon.
 It is developed and maintained by me (Pyrdacor).

-The first official release 1.0x is out now in english and german.
-It contains the first two episodes "Mysteries of the sea" and "Elemental creatures".
-The 3rd episode is out now for the remake [Ambermoon.net](https://github.com/Pyrdacor/Ambermoon.net) (currently only in german, translation is in progress), the Amiga version is not finished yet but I work on it.
+The 3rd episode is out now.
+It contains episodes "Mysteries of the sea", "Elemental creatures" and "The green jewel".

 Please keep in mind that I develop this on my own in my free time.
 So expect bugs, typos, bad texts, bad translations, unbalanced sections, dead ends and even crashes.
 Save often!
 If you get stuck or find bugs, please get in touch here on GitHub in the issue tracker or via mail (trobt@web.de).